Dr Antony H Harrison

 - Phone: 919-515-4101

 Antony Harrison's interests include British 19th century studies, women's studies, literary theory, art theory, and digital humanities.
 Since receiving his Ph.
-D. from the University of Chicago in 1974, he has taught at North Carolina State, where he currently is Distinguished Professor of English and serves as Head of his department.
+D. from the University of Chicago in 1974, he has taught at North Carolina State, where he currently is University Distinguished Professor of English.
 In 1992 he received the NCSU Alumni Distinguished Research Professor award, one of only three annual awardees in a large, diverse research institution.
 He has held fellowships from the National Humanities Center, the National Endowment for the Humanities, the Folger Shakespeare Library, and the American Council of Learned Societies.
 He graduated with a bachelor of arts degree from Stanford University in 1970.

 Harrison is perhaps best known for his five authored books on Victorian and Romantic poetry and his four-volume edition of the letters of Christina Rossetti.